braedenwb/odin-recipes/README.md

 # Recipes
-Simple html website that displays a cooking recipe
+Simple HTML website that links to a chocolate chip cookie recipe.

 This is the first project in the Odin Project.